CT Calcium Score

 Your doctor will use the calcium score to decide whether you are at low, normal or high risk of a future heart attack and give you guidance on how to reduce your risk.
 This may be by changes to your diet, exercise, controlling blood pressure and diabetes, stopping smoking and reducing cholesterol.

 This type of scan is a screening test, that is, a test that you have when you do not have any signs or symptoms of any illness.
 Screening tests give information about whether a healthy person may have an underlying medical illness or an increase in the chance of developing potentially serious illness.
-If you have symptoms, for example chest pain or breathlessness, then a CT coronary angiogram (CTCA) (a more detailed test than a CT calcium score) would be advisable.
+If you have symptoms, for example chest pain or breathlessness, then a CT Coronary Angiogram (CTCA) (a more detailed test than a CT calcium score) would be more advisable.

 Benefits of Calcium Scoring

 The benefit is having a better understanding of the relative risk for you of having a heart attack or stroke in the future and using that information to decide which strategies you should adopt to reduce your risk if the risk is found to be high.

 The calcium score is of no benefit to someone who has already had a heart attack, coronary bypass surgery or a coronary artery stent.
 These events indicate that you already have coronary artery plaque.
 The score does not change enough to be meaningful after treatment for atherosclerosis, which is hardening and narrowing of the arteries, so it does not tell you whether your treatment is working or not.

 Your doctor may decide that a second calcium score scan after a few years may be helpful to compare results to the previous scan.